more_vert

 • Joining or seeking to join extremist organisations

-• Significant changes to appearance and/or behavior
+• Significant changes to appearance and/or behaviour

-• Experiencing a high level of social isolation resulting in issues of identity crisis and/or
+• Experiencing a high level of social isolation resulting in issues of identity crisis and/or personal crisis.

 Why is it Important for Schools to Discuss Extremism?

-At Redhill Primary School, we recognize that education is a powerful tool equipping pupils with the knowledge, skills and reflex to think for themselves, to challenge and debate and giving pupils the opportunity to learn about different cultures and faiths and, to gain an understanding of the values we share.
-At Redhill Primary School we can support our pupils in this by providing a safe environment for discussing controversial issues and helping pupils understand how they can influence and participate in decision making.
+At Redhill Primary Academy, we recognise that education is a powerful tool equipping pupils with the knowledge, skills and reflex to think for themselves, to challenge and debate and giving pupils the opportunity to learn about different cultures and faiths and, to gain an understanding of the values we share.
+At Redhill Primary Academy, we can support our pupils in this by providing a safe environment for discussing controversial issues and helping pupils understand how they can influence and participate in decision making.
 We will encourage pupils to express their views but also to appreciate the impact their views can have on others, to take responsibility for their actions and to understand that the use of violence to further any cause is criminal.

 Procedures for Referrals

-Although serious incidents involving radicalization have not occurred at Redhill Primary School to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the local area, and society in which we teach.
-Staff are reminded to suspend any ‘professional disbelief’ that instances of radicalization ‘could not happen here’ and to be ‘professionally inquisitive’ where concerns arise, referring any concerns through the appropriate channels.
+Although serious incidents involving radicalisation have not occurred at Redhill Primary Academy to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the local area, and society in which we teach.
+Staff are reminded to suspend any 'professional disbelief' that instances of radicalization 'could not happen here' and to be 'professionally inquisitive' where concerns arise, referring any concerns through the appropriate channels.
 We believe that it is possible to intervene to protect people who are vulnerable.
-Early intervention is vital and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
+Early intervention is vital, and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
 We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practise.
-Claire Lamb, Mandy Ward and Denise Rock, the Designated Safeguarding Leads will deal swiftly with any referrals made by staff or with concerns reported by staff.
-The DSLs will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed.

 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this via the safeguarding board in the staffroom.